UniGO: Global Opportunity Program

 Applying to UniGO

-Provided you meet the requirements above, you will be made a conditional offer for one of the four UniGO 2024-25 itineraries.
+Provided you meet the requirements above, and there are still spots remaining in the Program, you will be made a conditional offer for UniGO 2025-26.
 Conditional offers will be made on a rolling basis.
 This means you can expect to hear from our admissions team within 4–6 weeks of submitting your application.
-The sooner you apply, the sooner we can assess and progress your application.
+Apply early to avoid disappointment.

 Step 2: Students who receive a conditional offer will progress to the second stage of the application process, where we will support you to confirm/secure the following: